How to Measure Home Windows

 Consider Exterior Space

-With the opening cut to the proper specifications you’ll have to build a frame for the window to sit in.
-You’ll have to put in a header as well as cripple studs above the rough opening for your window, and you’ll also have to put in one or more cripple studs underneath the rough opening.
-This helps transfer the weight of your home down through the studs rather than through the window.
+With the opening cut to the proper specifications, you will have to build a frame for the window to sit in.
+First you will put in a header, and then you will put in cripple studs both above and underneath the rough opening for your window.
+This will help transfer the weight of your home down through the studs rather than through the window.

 It is crucial to get the header and cripple studs in place before trying to install a window in the rough opening.
 Without these, you could put pressure on the window and cause it to warp and possibly break.

 You can attempt to install replacement windows on your own, but there are a lot of things that can potentially go wrong.
 If you are unsure about any of the steps, or if you don’t have construction experience, it is best to leave the work up to a professional.
 Sure, you will spend a bit more money, but you will save time in the process and benefit from a window warranty when a licensed professional handles the installation.
 Best of all, you will have peace of mind that your windows will keep your home safe, protected, and comfortable for years to come.